grusha89/digitalgarden/_notes/Settings/Customization. Validations.md

 ***Line item amounts do not match
 * The basis amount on the item does not match (Quantity x Unit Price)

+***The account number does not match the partner record.
+* tooltip "The account number on the document doesn't match any account number on the partner record"

+***No partner selected from the dialer
+* tooltip "The partner is not selected from the partner list"
+* this validation is displayed when the toggle "Automatically match documents to a partner record" is true on [[Organization profile]]

+***IBAN and account number do not match
+* validation is available only for CZ legislation
 ##### Validations according to the document kinds

 |                                                       | Inc | Outg | Rcpt | Incoming cash receipt | Order | Contract | Other |